grannycart/grannycart.github.io/_posts/why-use-creative-commons-license.md

 goat_counter: "bysoundalone"
 ---

-[//]: # (This is so neggy you might want to hold off for like a year to see if it actually rings true, or if you just need to be more patient with a book that has no audience yet.)

 Here in the year 2024, given the state of Creative Commons, you probably should _not_ publish your fiction work under a Creative Commons license.
 I can't even tell you how much this statement makes my soul ache.
 In the grand scheme of things, the impotency of Creative Commons is probably just one small part of the [enshittification of everything](https://www.ft.com/content/6fb1602d-a08b-4a8c-bac0-047b7d64aba5).
 But as someone who spent their entire adult life both utilizing open-source software and deeply committed to the principles behind free-as-in-speech licenses, I am left with nothing but a sense of complete defeat by the worst impulses of capitalism when I accepted that Creative Commons time may be passing/have passed.